 The Carr Center is a unique community asset in the city of Detroit and indeed there is no place like it in the cultural landscape of the city.
 The mission of the Carr Center is to develop, promote, present, and preserve African and African American cultural arts traditions within our multicultural community.
 The significance of this work in a predominantly black city is that through our programs, presentations, and exhibitions we provide a unique and unprecedented opportunity for our audiences to experience African American art and artists in context.

-In the fall of 2019, the Carr Center will open the Carr Center Contemporary at the Park Shelton in the midtown cultural arts district.
-The Contemporary consists of two spaces—the Carr Center Gallery which will be a dedicated space for the visual arts, and the Carr Center Performance Studio which will serve as a non-traditional performance and art venue and multidisciplinary art space.
+the Carr Center recently opened the Carr Center Contemporary at the Park Shelton in the midtown cultural arts district.
+The Contemporary consists of two spaces—the Carr Center Gallery which is a dedicated space for the visual arts, and the Carr Center Performance Studio which is under construction and scheduled to open in 2021.
+It will serve as a non-traditional performance and art venue and multidisciplinary art space.
 As an incubator, laboratory and stage for the exploration and advancement of the visual arts and performance practices the Contemporary balances commitments to tradition and to experimentation and innovation, affirming our mission and promise.

 Our Driving Force